kim-audrey/webdev-chess/README.md

 ### Playing The Game
 To move pieces, click your piece and then the square which you'd like your piece to move to.

+## How the Code Works
+### Selecting Pieces
+After selecting a piece, the next tile selected sends a pair of (startposition, endposition) to determine if the move is valid

+### Determining if a move is valid
+A lottta if statements if a turn can be transmitted at all on that side, if the piece selected is of the side of the client, and if it is a legal move of the piece selected.

+### Color assignment
+Colors are randomly assigned.

 ## Project setup